 The triglyceride/HDL-C ratio is a better prediction of the LDL phenotype B. Ref: American Journal of Cardiology Volume 94, Issue 2, pages 219-222, 15 July 2004.

 The triglyceride/HDL-C ratio is useless for African-Americans.
-They do not have high triglycerides; even with severe insulin resistance.
-These ethnic does not have high triglycerides, even with severe insulin resistance.
-Because they own a different lipase type (enzymes metabolizing triglyceride expression).
-Their insulin resistance should assess by glucose abnormalities, obesity, and hypertension.
+They do not have high triglycerides, even with severe insulin resistance.
+Because they own a different lipase type enzyme to metabolize triglyceride expression, their insulin resistance should assess by glucose abnormalities, obesity, and hypertension.
 It is not by high triglycerides and or low HDL cholesterol.

 LDL-P assessment from lipid profile test

-Patient with triglyceride over 130 mg/dl (1.47 mmol/l) indicates high apoB particles (LDL) count.
+Patient with triglyceride over 130 mg/dl or 1.47 mmol/l indicates high ApoB particles (LDL) count.

 TG/HDL-C ratio is just predicting the LDL size (not particle concentration LDL-P).
-But, most patients with small LDLs has increased numbers of LDLs.
-Ref: DIABETES CARE 2005; 28; 1798-1800.
+But, most patients with small LDLs have increased numbers of LDLs.
+Ref: Diabetes Care 2005; 28; 1798-1800.

 Non–HDL-C and ApoB are the best predictors of CHD than the cholesterol it carries.
 Reference: Circulation 2005; 112: 3375-3383.